apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 Developers can only run shuffle write task via specifying `--run-shuffle` and `--data` options.
 The parquet format input will be read from arrow-parquet reader and sent to shuffle writer.
-This option is similar to the `--with-shuffle` option, but it doesn't require the plan and split files, and doesn't support the `--partitioning` option.
+This option is similar to the `--with-shuffle` option, but it doesn't require the plan and split files.
 The round-robin partitioner is used by default.
+Besides, random partitioning can be used for testing purpose.
+By specifying option `--partitioning random`, the partitioner will generate a random partition id for each row.

 ```shell
 cd /path/to/gluten/cpp/build/velox/benchmarks